 - It's easily distributed across multiple machines

-Once you’ve completed the build process, you need to learn how to automate the testing process of web applications.
+Once you’ve completed the build process, you need to learn how to automate the web applications testing process.
 Selenium is one of the best testing tools for QA teams, providing fast execution, allowing scripting in several languages, and supporting parallel test execution.

 Once the application is tested, it needs to be deployed and run in the production server.
-To deploy an application, you should know containers and configuration management tools.
+To deploy an application, you should know the relevant containers and configuration management tools.

 Docker is a useful tool that helps to deliver software in containers.
 It has high scalability and efficiency, provides usable data volumes, and has isolated applications.

 Ansible is an agentless configuration management tool.
 Unlike other tools in this field, it provides the capability of pushing configurations onto multiple servers and maintaining them in the required state.
 It uses SSH for secure connections.

 Monitoring applications is another important aspect of a DevOps engineer.
 In this stage, any existing issues are identified, and changes are implemented quickly.

 Nagios is a popular application monitoring tool that helps in comprehensive monitoring, has high availability, and provides immediate remediation.